 How do neurons talk to each other?

 Neurons communicate through specialized junctions called synapses, using chemical messengers called neurotransmitters.
-This process is fundamental to everything your brain does - from simple reflexes to complex thoughts and emotions.
+But synapses aren't just neuron-to-neuron connections.
+Glial cells like astrocytes actively shape synaptic signaling too.
+This process is fundamental to everything your brain does, from simple reflexes to complex thoughts and emotions.

 In this exploration, you'll discover: